BONSAI BOOK OF DAYS

 [His uncle would be a Christian singer and songwriter, and two of his cousins would have their own bands with fans all over the world.
 A few years after his father would have died in his late 40's, Chad would graduate and travel with friends to Europe and then Asia.
 He would end up by himself in China where he would observe the different kinds of natural landscapes and be captivated by the diversity of Chinese culture.
 In order to extend his stay in that country and learn more about this time-honored civilization, he would apply at an international school to teach English and art.
 For the first four years he would travel around many places, living in Bazhong in Sichuan (population around 300K), but travel during the holidays about 180 miles or 290 km to the southwest to Chengdu (then only with about 6.5MM people).
 Finally he would "meet" the Sichuan penjing, and this would be the magical miniature landscape style he'd want to pursue.
 As none of the local and talented penjing teachers spoke English at the time, Chad would wander around the various area parks and see beautiful penjing.
 He would stop to appreciate these compositions and study what he would do when making them.
 Over the years, he would often visit favorite penjing in the parks and admire how they'd be developing through time.
 After years of study he would gradually form his own "Sichuan Bonsai" style with about 80 compositions -- and cultivate friendships with many of the owners of nurseries in the area.
 He'd be encouraged to live and stay in China by his grandmother who'd remind him of his early dream.
 In his spare time he'd often visit bars to participate in rehearsals and give shows playing electric guitar at friends' parties.
 In order to devote more time to bonsai, he'd decide to leave the band he was part of.
 Little by little he'd devote more of his time to the creation and contemplation of miniature landscapes.
 Once while at a bookstore where foreigners in Chengdu would frequent the weekly jazz concerts, Chad would notice a woman next to him reciting words in English.
 After the show started, she'd pick up a guitar near the stage and perform a song.
 Singing and music drew him together with Li Junmei, from the town of Zigong (about 97 miles or 156 km south-southwest of Chengdu).
 After work he'd often walk her home.
 Instead of moving back to Canada, in August 2016 Bai Xiong ("White Bear," Chad's Chinese name) would marry this lady.
 Two years later in November at the invitation of the local government, Chad and his wife would come to the penjing village in Yanjiawanwan in western Chongzhou city.
 The first time the couple would visit the village they'd be immediately charmed by the beautiful landscape, safe atmosphere, and warm-hearted locals.
 Chad and Li would decide to set up their own penjing studio -- "White Bear Bonsai Garden" (in the suburbs of Chengdu, about 24 miles or 38 km west of the more international and now 8.8MM person city's center).
 They would design a garden with the plan to invite Chad's mother to visit there as soon as possible.
 Sadly though, his mother would pass away before the garden would be completed.

 [Before ariving at Yanjiawanwan, Chad would have never sold any of his bonsai trees because he loved each of his works.
 But from the first day he'd open his garden to the public, visitors would begin requesting to buy his creations.
 This would encourage him a lot because it would show that his works were appreciated by others.
 Down the road from their apartment, before the COVID 19 pandemic lockdowns, the couple would usually spend the weekends at the garden studio and put in an automatic watering system for their two hundred and fifty or so penjing.
 Li would help him get into penjing societies.
 Chad would prefer the relatively straightforward bamboo bonsai, reminiscent of the bamboo forest behind his grandmother's house in Vancouver.
 One of the reasons he would make bamboo penjing -- with each taking a couple of weeks to a month to properly make -- would be because he'd notice that their traditional creation in Sichuan was fading away.
 In 2020, he would be invited to exhibit his works at the 23rd Chengdu Bonsai Exhibition, becoming the first foreign artist to participate in this display.
 One of the compositions he would enter would win a silver medal, and the other a bronze.
 A long and low non-bamboo composition of his would make it into the 2021 China National Penjing Encyclopedia of CPAA (China Penjing Artist Association, section on Sichuan, pg.
 216 -- his second year in the group).
 In 2021 and 2022 he'd sit for several video interviews, the foreigner who made traditional but living and developing pieces of the art of penjing.
 In March of 2022 Chad's permanent residence card would be given to him.
 It would open a lot of doors for him in China and knock down quite a few barriers for foreigners to deal with there.
 Three months later he would do an interview for Vision Sichuan magazine and in the summer would be included in two issues of that Chinese with English periodical.
 In early November 2022, a half dozen students from Chongzhou University would arrange to do their graduation video about Chad in his garden.
 He would establish a WeChat video account called Chad's Diary in which he'd explain how to create penjing.
 On social media he'd set up about 10 bonsai groups.
 By his own admission he'd describe his Chinese language ability as "horrible."
 He'd try his hand at making Chinese flower and bird paintings, calligraphy, and the tea ceremony.
 For additional relaxation he'd attempt to play the guqin, and collect Z gauge model trains.
 His wife would sing and also play keyboards and grow flowers.
 Li would also paint, make music, drink tea, spend quiet time, record videos, and travel with Chad.
 Upon return from various well-known tourist sites in the province during the holidays, he would be inspired by scenic views not seen in the books that he'd then want to create in the future.
 Chad would be invited to participate in the Chengdu Baihuatan 25th Penjing Exhibition to be held in 2024.
 As he'd be quoted in a local news report in early 2023, "At first I came to China just to learn bonsai, but Chinese culture is so rich and beautiful, I wanted to learn as much as I could, and I wanted to let the world know how cool Chinese culture is."
-In the future when his wife would retire from business meeting arrangement, he would like to open a penjing studio in Canada to build a bridge for cultural exchanges between Canada and China.]
+In the future when his wife would retire from business meeting arrangement, he would like to open a penjing studio in Canada to build a bridge for cultural exchanges between Canada and China.
+Throughout 2024 he would sit for several print and video interviews.
+In the Spring, at the 2024 Chengdu World Horticulture and Horticulture Expo, Chad would be selected as the winner and become the "Expo Promotion Ambassador."
+A comprehensive video from near the end of the year is here on Facebook.]

 Li Junmei and Bai Xiong